 For Ontario, Quebec, British Columbia and Alberta, any organization with this anomaly, AND with less than \$3.5 Million in Total Compensation, had ALL of their data excluded for the purpose of calculating salary averages.
 For remaining, smaller provinces, any organization with this anomaly, AND with less than \$1.0 Million in Total Compensation, had ALL of their data removed for the purpose of calculating salary averages.

 Note 2:

 The erroneous FT Employee data was removed from ALL ASPECTS of reporting employee stats and salary averages.

-Questions or suggestions, please email: research@thecharityreport.com edback.
-Your independent news sosrce in the c
+Questions or suggestions, please email: research@thecharityreport.com We welcome all feedback. rce in the

-We welcome all feedback.